5roop/task1/README.md

 # Fasttext

-When researching Fasttext we noticed that the input seems to be necesserily as saved file with a specific format:
+When researching Fasttext we noticed that the input seems to be a saved file with a specific format:

 ```
 __label__Offensive Lorem Ipsum dolor sit amet.